tsgates/arch-wiki-markdown/wiki/Remote_Arch_Linux_Install.md

     # mkdir /mnt/newsys

-Finally mounts the new directory for installing the intermediate system.
+Finally, mount the new directory for installing the intermediate system.

     # mount -t ext4 /dev/sdaX /mnt/newsys